Giddy-Up224/Arduino-JK-BMS-PIO/README.md

-# Arduino script with NimBLE to monitor JK-BMS
+# ESP32 project using NimBLE and WebServer to monitor JK-BMS

-This project is a modified version of [syssi/esphome-jk-bms](https://github.com/syssi/esphome-jk-bms/), rewritten for Arduino using NimBLE.
+This project is a modified version of [peff74/Arduino-jk-bms](https://github.com/peff74/Arduino-jk-bms), rewritten for ESP32 using PlatformIO.
-Usefull for v11 BMS

 ## Features
 *   **Real-time Monitoring**: